The Great Ocean Walk is a one-way, long-distance walk extending just over 110km. This once-in-a-lifetime hike will take you eight days.

 Great Ocean Walk

-We currently recommend the following shuttles:
+We suggest the following shuttles:

 Alternatively, use public transport.
 The V/Line bus stops at the Twelve Apostles Carpark, Princetown and Apollo Bay.